 Tributes pour in for “defender of African art”—who was also being investigated by Angolan authorities

-Anny Shaw30th October 2020 12:14 GMT Sindika Dokolo reportedly died while scuba diving in Dubai © Miguel Nogueira
+by Anny Shaw, 30th October 2020, 12:14 GMT.
+Sindika Dokolo reportedly died while scuba diving in Dubai © Miguel Nogueira

 Update: On 30 October, after this article was published, Isobel dos Santos posted the following official confirmation on Instagram: “The Dokolo family, his wife, children, mother, brother and sisters have the deepest sorrow and immense sadness to announce the passing of Sindika Dokolo, which occurred this Thursday, October 29, 2020 in Dubai.”